SC1DR-OFFICIAL/SC1DR-OFFICIAL/README.md

 🧑‍💻 About me:
-I hold a Master's degree in Mathematics and Computer Science, and am currently a PhD student conducting research on artificial intelligence and computer vision.
+I hold a Master's degree in Mathematics and Computer Science, and am currently a PhD student conducting research on artificial intelligence and computer vision in agricultural technology.
 I am also open to working and accepting assignments as a programmer and ML engineer.
 Thanks to my academic background, I have a deep understanding of the mathematical foundations of algorithms and can apply them in practice to solve complex problems.

 ## 🔧 Skills:
 - **AI frameworks**: TensorFlow, Keras, PyTorch, OpenCV